Jorge Soler Player Props: Marlins vs. Cubs

 Jorge Soler At The Plate

-- Soler has eight doubles, five home runs and 11 walks while hitting .241.
+- Soler is hitting .228 with eight doubles, five home runs and 11 walks.

-- He ranks 110th in batting average, 86th in on base percentage, and 37th in slugging among qualified hitters in MLB.
+- Among the qualifying batters in MLB action, he ranks 133rd in batting average, 110th in on-base percentage, and 49th in slugging.

-- Soler has picked up a hit in 14 of 25 games this season, with multiple hits five times.
+- Soler has picked up a hit in 14 of 26 games this year, with multiple hits five times.

-- Looking at the 25 games he has played this year, he's hit a long ball in four of them (16.0%), and in 5.1% of his trips to the plate.

-- In six games this season (24.0%), Soler has picked up an RBI, including two games with multiple runs batted in.
+- In six games this year (23.1%), Soler has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run 10 times this season (40.0%), including one multi-run game.
+- He has scored at least once 10 times this year (38.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.